-"One of the major issues over the holidays concerns improperly cooking stuffing the stuffing that is placed inside the bird states Dr. Jill Michels a Clinical Pharmacist and Director of the Palmetto Poison Center at USC's South Carolina College of Pharmacy.
-"Even if the bird is cooked correctly, stuffing may not have reached the temperature necessary to kill potentially harmful bacteria."
+"One of the major issues over the holidays concerns improperly cooking stuffing that is placed inside the bird," states Dr. Jill Michels, a Clinical Pharmacist and Director of the Palmetto Poison Center at UofSC's College of Pharmacy.
+"Even if the turkey is cooked correctly, stuffing may not have reached the temperature necessary to kill potentially harmful bacteria."

 Here are some pointers to ensure proper cooking techniques: